August is typically a quiet month, but there I have been for some blog posts. Here is my rundown of the most-read posts of the month.

 An interesting motivation to discuss in school curricula human rights, cultural and linguistic diversity, the role of the media to interact with people of all over the world.

-Students and educators are an important part of socety to built bridges on a true dialogue.
+Students and educators are an important part of society to built bridges on a true dialogue.
 They are spontaneous, curious and love to learn about different cultures.

-I really hope that you will enjoy every pedagogical proposal written in June or will discover some new pedagogical ideas to introduce in your lessons.
+I really hope that you will enjoy every pedagogical proposal or will discover some new pedagogical ideas to include into your lessons.

 I thank you very much to all the colleagues from around the world that kindly read my blog.